 Astronomers Uncover Briefest Supernova-Powered Gamma-Ray Burst

 Astronomers have discovered the shortest-ever gamma-ray burst (GRB) caused by the implosion of a massive star.
-Using the international Gemini Observatory, operated by NSF’s NOIRLab, astronomers identified the cause of this 0.6-second flurry of gamma rays as a supernova explosion in a distant galaxy.
+Using the international Gemini Observatory, a Program of NSF NOIRLab, astronomers identified the cause of this 0.6-second flurry of gamma rays as a supernova explosion in a distant galaxy.
 GRBs caused by supernovae are usually more than twice as long, which suggests that some short GRBs might actually be imposters — supernova-produced GRBs in disguise.

 Gamma-ray bursts (GRBs) are among the brightest and most energetic events in the Universe, but scientists are still figuring out exactly what causes these fleeting events [1].
 Astronomers divide GRBs into two broad categories based on their duration.
 Short GRBs blaze into life in less than two seconds and are thought to be caused by the merging of binary neutron stars [2].
 Those that last longer are classified as long GRBs, and have been associated with supernova explosions caused by the implosions of massive stars [3].
 However, the recent discovery of the shortest-ever GRB produced during a supernova shows that GRBs don’t fit neatly into the boxes astronomers have created for them.